Showing You the Money

 In some scenarios, you’ll see options with discount points — which means you’re paying extra upfront to secure a lower interest rate.

 Sometimes it makes sense to pay discount points, and sometimes it doesn’t.
+Paying them is always your choice based on what makes sense for you.

 Prepaids